canonical/mir/doc/sphinx/how-to/how-to-control-decorations.md

 # How to Control Decorations
+This how-to will show you how to specify the behavior of the compositor regarding client window decoration requests.

-A big part of writing your own compositor is to be able to customize its looks, behaviour, and effects to your own liking.
-One way of customizing and unifying the looks of applications is server side decorations.
-MirAL allows you to customize how the server deals with decoration requests using {class}`miral::Decorations`.
+In general, clients can ask the compositor to choose for them, or request server or client side decorations from the compositor excplicilty.
+MirAL allows you to customize how the server deals with these requests using {class}`miral::Decorations`.

 **Note**: [How to Specify Startup Apps](how-to-specify-startup-apps) is a